Sarasota County Library System: North Port Library

 In 1975, funds were raised to purchase a two-bedroom house was purchased on Tamiami Trail, which was enlarged to serve as a library.
 It was a free library, staffed only by volunteers, and operating with 5,000 donated books.
 In 1992, the library outgrew the house and a new library building was built.
 The library now has a used book store.

 Shannon Staub Library

 The Shannon Staub Library opened on October 17, 2017.
 The 23,321-square-foot facility serves as both a public library and the library for the technical college.
-The namesake of the library, Shannon Staub, became a champion for libraries and even though she is now retired, she stays very active within the Sarasota County Public Library System.
+The namesake of the library, Shannon Staub, stays very active within the Sarasota County Public Library System as a retiree.
 Staub was a 14-year Sarasota County commissioner who represented North Port, Englewood, and Venice.
 She was a significant proponent for public libraries, becoming a founding chair of the Library Foundation of Sarasota County in 2012.